Mona04/GitBlogHelper/README.md

 # GitBlogHelper

-In Gitblog, especially Jekyll, Directory can be categories but it does not manage structers.
+In Gitblog, especially Jekyll, Directory can be categories but it does not manage directory structers.

 So it is hard to implement a hierarchical Category Sidebar.